2023 Garden Plot

 - Market Street on west side between Congress Avenue and Bourbon Street

-- Strawberry Lane between Congress Avenue and Bourbon Street (no plots available)
+- Strawberry Lane between Congress Avenue and Bourbon Street

 - Seneca Avenue off Revolution Street across the street from the Todd Park playground and Todd Park Food Forest.